Buprenorphine (Into the mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver, lung, or kidney disease, an underactive thyroid, an adrenal gland problem, problems with urination, an enlarged prostate, or mental illness.
-Tell your doctor if you have ever had a head injury, brain tumor, or stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, an adrenal gland problem, an enlarged prostate, gallbladder problems, lung or breathing problems, mouth sores or ulcers, trouble urinating, an underactive thyroid, or mental health problems.
+Tell your doctor if you have heart disease, congestive heart failure, a slow heartbeat, or a history of heart rhythm problems (long QT syndrome).
+Tell your doctor if you have ever had a head injury, brain tumor, seizures, or stroke.

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.